postsharp/Metalama.Samples/examples/log/log-5/README.md

 level: 300
 ---

-# Logging Example: ILogger without dependency injection
+# Logging example, step 5: ILogger without dependency injection

 [!metalama-project-buttons .]

 Let's take a step back.
 In the previous example, we used the heavy magic of the <xref:Metalama.Extensions.DependencyInjection.IntroduceDependencyAttribute?text=[IntroduceDependency]> custom attribute.
-What if you want your aspect to rely on an _existing_ `ILogger` field and report errors if the field does not exist?
+In this new aspect, the aspect will require an _existing_ `ILogger` field to exist and will report errors if the target type does not meet expectations.

-[!metalama-compare Calculator.cs]

-Unlike the previous example, the source code now contains an `ILogger` field, initialized from the constructor.
-However, we must ensure that the aspect reports helpful error messages when the field is missing or has an incorrect type.
+In the following code snippet, you can see that the aspect reports an error when the field or property is missing.

 [!metalama-file ../../tests/Metalama.Samples.Log5.Tests/MissingFieldOrProperty.cs]

+The aspect also reports an error when the field or property is not of the expected type.

 [!metalama-file ../../tests/Metalama.Samples.Log5.Tests/FieldOfWrongType.cs]

-Additionally, the aspect must report an error when applied to a static method.
+Finally, the aspect must report an error when applied to a static method.

 [!metalama-file ../../tests/Metalama.Samples.Log5.Tests/StaticMethod.cs]